Languages of India: Odia

-Odia (formerly spelled Oriya) is the only modern language officially recognized as a classical language from the Indo-Aryan group.
+Odia (formerly spelled Oriya) is one of the modern language officially recognised as a classical language from the Indo-Aryan group.
 Odia is primarily spoken and has official language status in the Indian state of Odisha and has over 40 million speakers.
 It was declared as a classical language of India in 2014.
 Native speakers comprise 91.85% of the population in Odisha.
 Odia originated from Odra Prakrit which developed from Magadhi Prakrit, a language spoken in eastern India over 2,500 years ago.
 The history of Odia language can be divided to Old Odia (3rd century BC −1200 century AD), Early Middle Odia (1200–1400), Middle Odia (1400–1700), Late Middle Odia (1700–1870) and Modern Odia (1870 until present day).
 The National Manuscripts Mission of India have found around 213,000 unearthed and preserved manuscripts written in Odia.

 Santali

-Santali is a Munda languages, a branch of Austroasiatic languages spoken widely in Jharkhand and other states of eastern India by Santhal community of tribal and non tribal.
+Santali is a Munda language, a branch of Austroasiatic languages spoken widely in Jharkhand and other states of eastern India by Santhal community of tribal and non-tribal.
 It is written in Ol Chiki script invented by Raghunath Murmu at the end of 19th century.
 Santali is spoken by 0.67% of India's population.
-About 7 million peoples speak this language.
+About 7 million people speak this language.
 It is also spoken in Bangladesh and Nepal.
 The language is major tribal language of Jharkhand and thus Santhal community is demanding to make it as the official language of Jharkhand.

 Punjabi

 Punjabi, written in the Gurmukhi script in India, is one of the prominent languages of India with about 32 million speakers.
 In Pakistan it is spoken by over 80 million people and is written in the Shahmukhi alphabet.
-It is mainly spoken in Punjab but also in neighboring areas.
+It is mainly spoken in Punjab but also in neighbouring areas.
 It is an official language of Delhi and Punjab.